shankar4/Functional-Genomics/Info.md

 3. Databases: [Genbank at NCBI](https://www.ncbi.nlm.nih.gov/genbank/). **For more info, please see the folder entitled [Functl Gen Pevsnar](https://github.com/shankar4/Functional-Genomics/tree/master/FunctlGen%20Pevsner)**;

 4. Glossary (consolidated): A 1996 version of the Human Genome map is found [here](http://geneticssuite.net/node/33).
 Their definition of 'extragenic' not seen in literature.
 They do not use 'intergenic' either; but still a good map. **Note**: Some of these are reproduced verbatim from other public sites; no authorship is claimed.
 They are summarized and thus may not contain nuances.
+Some book references are also given at the end of this section.
    * [Aldehyde](https://www.britannica.com/science/aldehyde) - An organic compound with a C atom double bonded to an O atom ('carbonyl group') and single bonded to an H atom and separately, to another atom or a group of atoms (the generic 'R').
 Many aldehydes have a pleasant odor, derived from alcohols.
 They polymerize with other molecules (eg. commercial - plastics such as Bakelite and Formica, and solvents).
 Physiological - retinal - vitamin A aldehyde, pyridoxal phosphate, a form of Vitamin B<sub>6</sub>. *Glucose* and other reducing sugars are aldehydes, as are many natural and synthetic hormones.
     * Alu - They are SINES (short interspersed elements) present in multiple copies in human and other primate genomes; about 300 bp in length, found in introns, 3' UTR, and intergenic genomic regions; mobile elements and has most abundant copy number (0.5 M).
 It is used as a universal PCR primer as it binds in both directions.
     * bacteriophase or phage - any virus that infects bacteria